XIII. Alcohol, Drugs and Other Substances

 The department follows state and federal law as related to abused drugs and other illegal substances.
 These violations are considered serious and if appropriate, sanctions for violation of drug and illegal substance policies will include referral to education and/or treatment programs.

-- Drugs/Substances.
+1. Possession/Consumption of Drugs/Substances.
 The illegal use, possession (internal or external) or distribution of narcotics and dangerous drugs/substances or drug paraphernalia, or assisting or allowing these to occur, is not allowed in or around the residence halls.
 State of Nevada drug laws are enforced by direct notification of university police.